Structured Data Clear Signing Format

 - Defined in Solidity

-- The schema is the ABI (expected in json format when linked to)
+- The schema is the function ABI (derived from the matched

 It also supports EIP-712 messages